zexvar/ddnss/README.md

 # Overview

-DDNSS is an open-source DNS server used to simplify DNS services for multiple hosts.
-Clients do not need to install additional servers and can quickly update IP addresses through HTTP requests.
-The server directly obtains the source IP address of the request when receiving it
+DDNSS is an open-source DNS server designed to simplify DNS services for managing multiple hosts.
+Clients can update IP addresses quickly and efficiently through HTTP requests without the need for additional server installations.
+The server automatically retrieves the source IP address from incoming requests.

--Supports IPV4/IPV6 protocols
--Support rapid deployment of Docker images
--Developed using Flask framework based on Python language -Update IP address through CloudFlare API
+### Features

+- **Protocol Support**: Fully supports both IPv4 and IPv6 protocols.
+- **Rapid Deployment**: Offers ready-to-use Docker images for quick and seamless deployment.
+- **Cloudflare Integration**: Enables IP address updates through the Cloudflare API for enhanced functionality and reliability.

+### Benefits

+- Simplifies DNS management for dynamic IP environments.
+- Easy to integrate and deploy in existing infrastructure.
+- Open-source and actively maintained for continuous improvements.

 ## Quickstart